Gluing methods for quantitative stability of optimal transport maps: Proof of Theorem : generalized Cauchy distributions

+As a corollary of our proof technique, we recover weighted Poincaré inequalities for generalized Cauchy distributions similar to those established in the paper \cite{bobkovledoux}: \begin{proposition} Let $\rho(x)=c(x)\langle x\rangle^{-\beta}$ be a probability measure on $\R^d$, with $\beta>d+2$ and $0<m\leq c(x)\leq M<+\infty$.
+Then there exists $C>0$ such that

-\begin{remark} Our proof technique implies weighted Poincaré inequalities for generalized Cauchy distributions similar to those established in the paper \cite{bobkovledoux}.
-Indeed, we know that in each $Q_j$ constructed in Section \ref{s:decompoRd}, the Poincaré-Wirtinger inequality ${\rm Var}_{\rho_j}(f)\leq C_j\int_{Q_j}|\nabla f|^2d\rho_j$ holds.
-The constant $C_j$ can be taken proportional to ${\rm diam}(Q_j)^2$.
+for any function $f$ for which the right-hand side is finite. \end{proposition} \begin{proof} We notice that the $Q_j$ constructed in Section \ref{s:decompoRd} (and given by \eqref{e:Conv}) are obtained by homotheties and isometries of a single convex shape, namely the convex hull of the intersection of an orthant with an annulus whose outer radius is $4$ times its inradius.
+As a consequence, the Poincaré-Wirtinger inequality ${\rm Var}_{\rho_j}(f)\leq C_j\int_{Q_j}|\nabla f|^2d\rho_j$ holds, with a constant $C_j$ proportional to ${\rm diam}(Q_j)^2$.
 Due to the properties of the decomposition of $\R^d$ constructed in Section \ref{s:decompoRd} this implies